Blog General

 With this in mind, let’s dive into the various models and see how they can help us better understand and engage our audience.

-• Demographic Segmentation: Demographic segmentation sorts people based on their life stats, including age, gender, income, education, and occupation.
+• Demographic segmentation: Demographic segmentation sorts people based on their life stats, including age, gender, income, education, and occupation.
 A luxury car brand might target high-income individuals, while a toy company focuses on young families.

 • Geographic Segmentation: Geographic segmentation divides customers based on their location.
 This could be as broad as a country or as specific as a neighborhood.
 For example, a clothing retailer might stock more winter coats in colder regions and swimwear in coastal areas.
 By understanding where our customers are, we can better meet their local needs and preferences.